SEGVeenstra/viewmodelscope/README.md

-# WiewModel
+# ViewModel

-ViewModel will help you seperate your Views and Logic.
+ViewModel will help you separate your Views and Logic.

 ## Widgets